AI Readiness for Transport Data

 What it enables

-TGIS supports queries in any language, works at both global and country level, and serves any AI tool — not just a single chatbot.
+TGIS supports queries in any language, works at both global and country level, and serves any AI tool, from TDC's own assistant to standalone analytical pipelines.